This article explains how the various integrations work between Envoke and third party software.

 You're sending emails infrequently and the overhead to export/import contacts isn't significant.
 For example, a manual import/export process once a month may be a better solution than setting up automated list syncing.

-Consent status is preserved.
+During a manual import duplicates are automatically merged and consent status is preserved.
 You can't accidentally re-subscribe contacts who had previously unsubscribed.

 Using the APIs

 This integration needs to be implemented by your developers using the Envoke contact APIs with the help of documentation and examples provided by Envoke.
 You can also book a developer-to-developer call to review API setup requirements.
-Please visit this page to get started with API integrations.

 Access to the APIs is available at no extra cost with the Professional, Multi-account and Pay As You Go Plans.
 See billing plan details.